siyarvurucu/Genetic-Algorithm/README.md

 Description of input meta parameters:
 - Number of offered courses: K=4
 - Maximum capacity of courses: 8 students
-- Crowdness depends on number of total students (N)
+- Crowdedness depends on number of total students (N)
   a) Low: N=20
   b) High: N=30
 - Popularity of courses (vector):